Equilibrium Selection for Multi-agent Reinforcement Learning: A Unified Framework: Conclusions

 \section{Conclusions}

 In this paper, we have presented a unified and modular framework for equilibrium selection in the multi-agent reinforcement learning (MARL) setting.
 By leveraging classical equilibrium selection results from normal-form games, we extend these insights to the stochastic game context, providing an adaptable approach for achieving higher-quality equilibria.
 Our framework's modularity allows for the seamless integration of various learning rules, demonstrating its flexibility and wide applicability.
 Our work admittedly has its limitations.
 One major drawback is that our results focus primarily on asymptotic guarantees.
 Important aspects such as convergence rates and sample complexity remain unexplored in our current framework.
-Addressing these issues is crucial for understanding the practical applicability and efficiency of the proposed algorithms.
-Additionally, although we managed to obtain asymptotic results for fully sample-based learning, the sample efficiency is not ideal and thus there's still a gap towards application to practical settings.
+Additionally, although we managed to obtain asymptotic results for fully sample-based learning, the sample efficiency is not ideal and thus there is still a gap towards application to practical settings.
 We leave the investigation of these aspects as future work.